GiovineItalia/Gadfly.jl/README.md

-It's influenced heavily by Leland Wilkinson's book [The Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) and Hadley Wickham's refinment of that grammar in [ggplot2](http://ggplot2.org/).
+It's influenced heavily by Leland Wilkinson's book [The Grammar of Graphics](http://www.cs.uic.edu/~wilkinson/TheGrammarOfGraphics/GOG.html) and Hadley Wickham's refinement of that grammar in [ggplot2](http://ggplot2.org/).

 It renders publication quality graphics to PNG, Postscript, PDF, SVG.
 The SVG